-Skimmer Scanner is free, open source, and currently available for Android.
+Skimmer Scanner is free, open source, and was available for Android .
 The app does not obtain or download data from a given skimmer nor does it report any information to local authorities.

 If you detect one in the field let us know!
 We'd love to hear about it.

 These skimmers are most scary because there is no one being held responsible or tasked with prevention.
 If your credit card number is stolen you simply contact the provider and they will (usually) refund any fraudulent charges and send you a new card.
 In turn, the credit card companies simply do a charge back to the merchant where the fraudulent charges took place (taking the money from the merchant and refunding it to the customer whose card has been stolen).
 Gas stations rarely have alarms or indicators on the pumps so it's unclear if they ever know the pumps have been opened.
 And the fuel pump manufacturers have no incentive to install digital or audible alarms on the pumps.
 (That costs money.)

 Reader Anthony David Adams informed us who really gets charged in these situations.
 You can read his response here.

 Are you angry that your card has been stolen, again?
 Contact your local congress person or senator and ask them to pass legislation that fines gas stations $100 for every card that is discovered on a skimmer in one of their pumps.
 It's ultimately up to the gas stations and pump manufacturers to secure their pumps.